CS 294-286: Machine Learning & Human Behavior

 Unit I. Modeling Human Behaviors with ML

-09/02 Tue Introduction to LLM social simulation
+09/02 Tue Introduction to LLM social simulation and agent-based modeling

 09/04 Thu Bias and diversity